HongKongPr073571ng/theway-frontend/README.md

 A map with dots represent users, implement using leaflet.js

 ## Polling
-Connection to server, originally design is long polling using AJAX/jQuery.ajax Changed to use Firebase SDK as we are running out of time to implement back end
+Using Firebase SDK as we are running out of time to implement back end

 ## backend
 Firebase